 Let’s look briefly at each component of E-A-T.

-- Authoritativeness - Is the author well-respected in their field?
+- Authoritativeness: Is the author well-respected in their field?
 Is the brand widely recognized in the industry?
-Is the content referred to elsewhere on the web by other authoritative websites, brands, and people?
+Is the content referred to elsewhere by other authoritative websites, brands, and people?

 Google claims to have “very high Page Quality standards” for such pages because low-quality YMYL content can directly affect readers' well-being.